-Remove the high pressure waste hose by opening the hose reel compartment door, putting the switch into the "release" position, and manually pulling out the hose.
+Remove the high pressure waste hose by opening the hose reel compartment door and momentarily pressing the "release" switch.
+Once released the hose can be manually pulled out.
 Secure the hose at the disposal facility inlet using the threaded or rubber adaptor and open the drip proof valve on the end of the hose.